sonic-net/SONiC/doc/MSTP/MSTP.md

 ### STPOrch
 Updates SAI via following APIs:

-1. Creating/deleting instances via SAI STP API.
+1. Creating/deleting instances
-2. Assigning VLAN to instance via SAI STP API and SAI VLAN API.
+2. Assigning VLAN to instance
-3. Creation of STP Port and assigning port state with respect to each instance via SAI STP API.
+3. Creation of STP Port and assigning port state with respect to each instance
-4. Flushing FDB entries via SAI FDB API.
+4. Flushing FDB entries

 There are no changes in PortOrch.